-For 15+ years I worked in the Corporate World, my last position as the Director of Business Development at a software company.
+For 20+ years I've worked in the Corporate World, my last position as the VP of Business Development and Strategy at a software company.
 Although, I thrived on the networking, partnerships, business ventures and opportunities I created, I really wasn’t passionate about software.

 I've always had a love of fashion but being a single mother, working full time, traveling around the world on business, I just didn’t have the time or energy to go to the mall and sift through racks of clothing, going store to store looking for the right work, casual, formal wear.
 I wished there was a website I could go to for all my needs.